CybercentreCanada/assemblyline-service-cuckoo/README.md

 The prepare_vm command line will also differ depending on OS, and IP space.
 A sample for Windows 7 is provided below.

+**NB**: This will create a qcow2 overlay file that references the qcow2 file from your original VM.
+The overlay is linked to the current state of the original qcow2 file, *not* the snapshot.
+This can lead to problems if you make use of the original base VM that uses (and changes) the original file.

     source /etc/default/al
     cd /opt/al/pkg/al_services/alsvc_cuckoo/vm
     sudo -E PYTHONPATH=$PYTHONPATH ./prepare_vm.py --domain Win7SP1x86 --platform windows \